 2014 Implementation Report and the revision of the OECD Competition Assessment Toolkit

-In 2014, the OECD carried out a first review of OECD member countries experiences with the application of the 2009 Recommendation on competition assessment.
+In 2014, the OECD carried out the first review of OECD member countries experiences with the application of the 2009 Recommendation on competition assessment.
 The resulting implementation report, Experiences with Competition Assessment 2014, describes the assessment processes currently in use as well as specific examples of competition assessments in different jurisdictions.
-The review also concluded that the OECD Competition Assessessment Toolkit could be expanded.
+The review also concluded that the OECD Competition Assessment Toolkit could be expanded.
 A third volume of the toolkit together with a revision of its two previous volumes were released in 2015.

-In addition, in 2019, the Toolkit was revised in light of the changes brought about by the digitalisation.
+In addition, in 2019, the Toolkit was revised in light of the changes brought about by digitalisation.